bbux-dev/datacraft/docs/source/usage.rst

 Dynamic Loop Counters
 ^^^^^^^^^^^^^^^^^^^^^

 Another mechanism to do loops in Jinja2 is by using the python builtin ``range`` function.
-For example if we wanted a variable number of line items we could create a template like the following:
+If a variable number of line items was desired, you could create a template like the following:

 .. code-block:: html